Callymags/ms4_Sample_Store/README.md

 * [Python](https://en.wikipedia.org/wiki/Python_(programming_language))

 ### Frameworks
-* [jQuery:](https://jquery.com/): Used for different style effects and functionality throughout the site.
+* [jQuery:](https://jquery.com/) Used for different style effects and functionality throughout the site.
 * [Bootstrap 5.01:](https://getbootstrap.com/) Used to style the website and help with the website’s responsiveness.
 * [Google Developer Tools:](https://developer.chrome.com/docs/devtools/) Used to test responsive elements of page and to fix bugs.
-* [Git:](https://git-scm.com/)Useful to control and document page versions through git commits and git pushes.
+* [Git:](https://git-scm.com/) Useful to control and document page versions through git commits and git pushes.
 * [Github:](https://github.com/) Used to store project code and to deploy the website.
 * [AWS S3:]( https://aws.amazon.com/s3/) Used to store the static data for the live website.
 These include product images, blog images and js and css files
 * [Django:]( https://www.djangoproject.com/) Used in site development to handle user data and python queries to database.